hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 <br>
 .contents[
 In this chapter we:
-* Destroyed our Application
+* Learned about HashiCorp Sentinel
+* Created a Policy Set Repo
-* Enabled a Sentinel Policy
+* Enabled a Sentinel Policy Set
 * Watched our Terraform Code Fail
 * Fixed the Code to Pass Sentinel Tests
-* Verified the New Policy
-* Created a Sentinel Policy in our Org
 ]

 ---